Exercise Tolerance Testing

 - Share

-An exercise tolerance test (ETT) records the electrical activity of your heart whilst you exercise.
-It is most useful in patients who experience chest pain when they exert themselves.
+An exercise tolerance test (ETT) records the electrical activity of the heart whilst exercising.
+It is most useful in patients who experience chest pain on exertion.
 It is also used to detect whether heart rhythm abnormalities can be brought on by exercise.

 In this article:

 The ETT can be used to investigate coronary heart disease (sometimes called coronary artery disease).
 This disease is due to narrowing of the coronary arteries.
-It can cause chest pains (angina) and other problems.
-So, if you develop chest pains you may be advised to have an ETT to help clarify the cause.
-However, different investigations (eg, coronary angiography or myocardial perfusion scintigraphy) are now preferred to diagnose whether you have coronary heart disease.
+It can cause a type of chest pain called angina as well as other problems.
+People who develop chest pain may be advised to have an ETT to help clarify the cause.
+However, newer investigations (eg, coronary angiography or myocardial perfusion scintigraphy) are now often used to diagnose coronary heart disease so exercise tolerance tests are less common, though they are still used.

 Many people with coronary heart disease have a normal ECG at rest.
 During exercise the heart beats faster and needs more oxygen.
-If one or more of your coronary arteries are narrowed, part or parts of the heart muscle do not get enough oxygen.
-This can cause the ECG tracing to become abnormal when you exercise.
-Therefore, if you have a positive ETT (an abnormal reading) you are likely to have coronary heart disease.
+If one or more of the coronary arteries are narrowed reducing the blood flow, some areas of the heart muscle do not get enough oxygen.
+This can cause the ECG tracing to become abnormal on exercising.
+A positive ETT (an abnormal reading) suggests that coronary heart disease is likely.

-If you already have coronary heart disease, the degree of abnormality on the ECG tracing from the ETT can give a good idea of the severity of the disease.
+In people with known coronary heart disease, the degree of abnormality on the ECG tracing from the ETT can give an idea of the severity of the disease.

 Continue reading below